Coupled-channels treatment of $^7\mathrm{Be}(p,\gamma)^8\mathrm{B}$ in effective field theory: EFT power counting

 in either channel $\zeta={}^5P_2$, $^3P_2$.
 The first term is the $s$-wave contribution from Fig.~\ref{fig:DiagramA} that contains no initial state strong interaction, the second term is the leading contribution from Fig.~\ref{fig:DiagramB} with $s$-wave scattering length $a_0$ (written in fm units above), and the last term is the $d$-wave contribution from Fig.~\ref{fig:DiagramA}.
 These numbers are consistent with the values in Ref.~\cite{Baye:2000} except our strong interaction contribution (second term) is a factor of 2 larger which comes from squaring the amplitude and keeping the linear $a_0$ term.
 The relative contributions of the three terms above agree with the result from Zhang {\em et al.}~\cite{Zhang:2017yqc} though they disagree with the overall value a little.
 The $d$-wave contribution in Eq.~(\ref{eq:SfactorThreshhold}) is consistent with a NNLO contribution, and increases in size at higher momentum, as we show, to be counted as NLO.

-In Fig.~\ref{fig:Survey} we use the EFT expressions for E1 capture from Eq.~(\ref{eq:SfactorEFT}) without assuming any specific power counting.
+In Fig.~\ref{fig:Survey} we use the \EFTgsHead{} expressions for E1 capture from Eq.~(\ref{eq:SfactorEFT}) without assuming any specific power counting.
 The M1 capture contributes only in a narrow region that will be added later.
-The E1 cross section depends on $s$-wave scattering lengths $a_0^{(2)}=-3.18^{+0.55}_{-0.50}\, \si{\femto\meter}$, $a_0^{(1)}=17.34^{+1.11}_{-1.33}\, \si{\femto\meter}$~\cite{Paneru:2019jyz}, and $p$-wave effective momenta $r_1^{(^5P_2)}$, $r_1^{(^3P_2)}$ that we constrain from the measured ANCs~\cite{Trache:2003ir,Tabacaru:2006} using the relation in Eqs.~(\ref{eq:ANCs}), (\ref{eq:Zphi}) along with the normalization of the sates defined in Eqs.~(\ref{eq:crosssection}), (\ref{eq:SfactorThreshhold}).
-We use $\mathcal Z^{(^5P_2)}=\num{19.6+-0.8}$ [$r_1^{(^5P_2)}=\SI{-40.2+-1.8}{\mega\eV}$], $\mathcal Z^{(^3P_2)}=\num{4.6+-0.4}$.
+The E1 cross section depends on $s$-wave scattering lengths $a_0^{(2)}=-3.18^{+0.55}_{-0.50}\, \si{\femto\meter}$, $a_0^{(1)}=17.34^{+1.11}_{-1.33}\, \si{\femto\meter}$~\cite{Paneru:2019jyz}, and $p$-wave effective momenta $r_1^{(^5P_2)}$, $r_1^{(^3P_2)}$ that we constrain from the measured ANCs~\cite{Trache:2003ir,Tabacaru:2006} using the relation in Eqs.~(\ref{eq:ANCs}), (\ref{eq:Zphi}) along with the normalization of the states defined in Eqs.~(\ref{eq:crosssection}), (\ref{eq:SfactorThreshhold}).
+We use $\mathcal Z^{(^5P_2)}=\num{19.6+-0.8}$ [$r_1^{(^5P_2)}=\SI{-40.3+-1.7}{\mega\eV}$], $\mathcal Z^{(^3P_2)}=\num{4.6+-0.4}$ [$r_1^{(^3P_2)}=\SI{-177+-16}{\mega\eV}$].
 The dot-dashed curve is the $s$-wave contribution from Fig.~\ref{fig:DiagramA}.
 Adding the initial state interactions, short-dashed curve, from Fig.~\ref{fig:DiagramB} has a small effect.
 However, the $d$-wave contribution shown by the long-dashed curve is more substantial.
 A natural-sized $s$-wave effective range $r_0\sim 1/\Lambda$ in either spin channels has a negligible effect.
+From Eq.~(\ref{eq:SfactorThreshhold}), we can estimate the branching ratio for capture to the $^5P_2$ channel to be about 80\% that is mostly determined by $\mathcal Z^{(^5P_2)}/\mathcal Z^{(^3P_2)}\sim 4$.
 We develop a power counting based on these observations.